 Brighten your home with these easy DIY heart string lights.

-One of the things I don’t like about living in the UK is the gloomy grey winter days.
-In an attempt to brighten up my home a bit, I made some fun heart string lights to go with the neon string heart decoration I made.
+One of the things I don’t like about living in the UK is the gloomy, grey winter days.
+To brighten up my home, I made some fun heart string lights to go with the neon string heart decoration I made.

-When I was 8 years old I discovered Shrink plastic.
-I thought that it was an amazing craft and made endless, key chains, badges, and bracelets from the stuff.
+When I was eight years old, I discovered Shrink plastic.
+I thought it was a fantastic craft and made endless key chains, badges, and bracelets from the stuff.
 I even experimented with shrinking everyday plastic packaging into fun trinkets.

-Even now many decades later, I still haven’t grown out of my love of crafting with shrink plastic.
+Even many decades later, I still haven’t grown out of my love of crafting with shrink plastic.
 I have used it recently to make some fun luggage tag pins for a travel-themed map magnetic board.
-I’ve also used them to make some Christmas illuminated garland.
+I’ve also used them to make some Christmas illuminated garlands.

-Keeping with this theme this time I used shrink plastic to make some colorful heart shapes for these Valentine’s string light decorations.
+Keeping with this theme, I used shrink plastic to make colourful heart shapes for these Valentine’s string light decorations.

 This craft is also a great way to find a good use for the copper string lights, you have leftover from your Christmas decorations.